Scooletz/blog.scooletz.com-posts/2020-11-23-improving-Nethermind-performance.md

 }
 ```

 This would address the occasional heavy requests.
 The estimated size of the pool was based on the limited pool of JSON RPC processors and is correlated with number of CPUs.
-In modern environments, it's common to observe a correlation between number of cores with RAM (for example: [SKU in Azure](https://docs.microsoft.com/en-us/partner-center/develop/product-resources#sku)) so this should just work in majority of cases.
+In modern environments, it's common to observe a correlation between number of cores with RAM (for example: [SKU in Azure](https://docs.microsoft.com/en-us/partner-center/develop/product-resources#sku)).
+Introducing correlation made sense for the majority of cases.

 After having conversation with the Nethermind team we coined the phrase `Too Big to Pool` which was summarized in their communicator as follows: